Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Extra Resources For Students

 Another advantage for Magoosh is the extra resources they offer students, my favorite of which is the 24/7 email support.
-Basically, if you ever get stuck on a practice problem or don’t understand a specific topic or testing strategy, you can email one of Magoosh’s remote MCAT tutors.

 Once sent, they’ll generally respond within a day or so with a detailed answer.
 It’s pretty awesome, and the responses are usually pretty helpful.
 It’s just a nice security blanket in case you ever get hung up as you’re studying.